 Tisuka is the most difficult mountain peak in northern Morocco.
 The mountain is named after the village of Tisuka at its foot.
 It is the second-highest mountain peak in the western countryside and the National Park of Talmasttan, with a height of 2122 meters above sea level, and the sixth in the list of the highest peaks of the Rif’s mountain range.
 The majestic mountain, a challenge to all climbers, is one of the most beautiful prairies in northern Morocco.

-The mountain is located on the border between the communities of Talbot and Bab Taza in the province of Chefchaouen, and is about 10 kilometres from Chechaouen, and is considered part of the National Park of Talmasttan, the wonderful natural wealth.
+The mountain is located on the border between the communities of Talbot and Bab Taza in the province of Chefchaouen, and is about 10 kilometers from Chechaouen, and is considered part of the National Park of Talmasttan, the wonderful natural wealth.

 Best time of the year for Hiking around Chefchaouen